We all know by now, that there is paranormal activity happening all around us. So of course, Mississippi is no exception!

 There are said to be a number of different ghosts haunting Waverly Mansion, but one of the most unsettling is an apparition of a small girl who is searching for her mother.

-As well as manifesting visibly, there have been lots of occasions where people have actually heard her calling out for her Mama as well.
+As well as manifesting visibly, there have been lots of occasions where people have actually heard her calling out for her Mama.

 The little girl has even been known to take naps in one of the upstairs bedrooms, leaving behind an indent in the bed!